scottr131/docs/incus-on-slackware/incus-cluster-on-slackware.md

 > The ntpd configuration steps should be done ON ALL NODES!
 > This includes the build/deploy node and the three cluster nodes.

-## Set up SSH keys on cluster nodes
+## Set up SSH Keys on Cluster Nodes

 Now I'm back on the build/deploy node.
 I need to copy the clusteradm@build public key to each cluster node.
 I'll start with node3.